jijinjc/s25-team6-cama/README.md

 The following is a description of the various infrastructural components of the project. **The names and schemas used here are important, as each team will be working on different components of the project.
 The names and schemas are designed to be consistent across teams, so that the various components can be integrated together.** If you have any questions about the names or schemas, please ask!

-The overview slides for the project are available [here](https://docs.google.com/presentation/d/1QZ6gXKYuN3Uk1owGHLrKVhh0EbPUGKQf9-VEnpnaCE4/edit?usp=sharing).
+The overview slides for the project are available [here](https://docs.google.com/presentation/d/1XRS2O_0IJNv2jknYMHfWHBhhqFn0e2gyK_vgbQMAUKg/edit?usp=sharing).

 ## Cloud Storage Buckets

-Since bucket names must be globally unique, each name contains `team<N>` which should be replace with the actual team number (i.e., `team1` for orange, and `team2` for purple).
+Since bucket names must be globally unique, each name contains `team<N>` which should be replaced with your actual team number (i.e., `team1`, `team2`, etc.).
 The buckets are organized as follows:

 | Bucket name | Description of contents |
 |-------------|-------------------------|